bwoodring/tisamimodule/README.md

 This module can generate documentation for any PHP project using a custom configuration file.

-To add configuration for an additional project, copy the file `config/sami.php` and rename it to `config/project.sami.php`, replacing the option values to match the information required by your project.
+To add configuration for an additional project, copy the file `config/project.sami.php.dist` and rename it to `config/<project-name>.sami.php`, replacing the `$projectConfig` values to match the information required by your project.
 These configuration files should be committed to the repository.

-For example, the config file for the SecurityMgmtModule is named `config/security-mgmt-module.sami.php`;
+For example, the config file for the project <strong>SecurityMgmtModule</strong> is named `config/security-mgmt-module.sami.php`.

 ## Customizing the Documentation Process